 Dental hygienists work under the general and direct supervision of a licensed dentist unless they are employed by a public health agency.
 The definition of general supervision is the supervision of dental procedures based on instructions given by a licensed dentist who is not required to be physically present in the treatment facility during the performance of these procedures.
-Direct supervision is defined as the dentist is required to be physically present in the treatment facility during the performance of these procedures.
-There are only three dental procedures where direct supervision required and they are for Soft Tissue Curettage, Local Anesthesia administration, and Nitrous Oxide-Oxygen Analgesia administration.
-All other dental hygiene procedures may be completed under the general supervision of a licensed dentist.
-As such, most dental hygienists may perform their general supervision services with authorization from a licensed dentist through online means such as telehealth or teledentistry if the patient is a patient of record of the dentist and a comprehensive treatment plan has been previously established.
+Direct supervision is defined as the dentist is required to be physically present in the treatment facility during the performance of these procedures where direct supervision required and they are for Soft Tissue Curettage, Local Anesthesia administration, and Nitrous Oxide-Oxygen Analgesia administration.
+All other dental hygiene procedures may be completed under the general supervision services with authorization from a licensed dentist through online means such as telehealth or teledentistry if the patient is a patient of record of the dentist and a comprehensive treatment plan has been previously established.
 If dental hygienists provide these dental services without the appropriate level of supervision of a licensed dentist whether in the dental office or online, they place their license in jeopardy.